jxom/cevoaustralia.github.io/_posts/2017-09-26-productize_me.md

 ### Where we were
 A large client of ours has recently started their cloud migration journey.
 I was brought in as an iteration manager to help one of the recently renamed *Cloud Foundation* squads manage their work.

-The team had previously been known as *Technology Automation* team.
+The team had previously been known as the *Technology Automation* team.
 Strangely enough their goal was trying to automate things for other teams as much as possible.

 ### The challenge
 Unfortunately there were some problems with automation the team tried to provide in the past.
 Firstly, there was often changing priorities.
 Secondly, when things did get built, other teams didn't tend to use them.